NoHaitch/Pilkehi_Hima_Ilkom_Unpad_2021/README.md

 yang kemudian diubah-ubah dalam proses pembuatan front-end serta back-end

 NOTES :
-   File isn't and STYLE IS LOST ,also not organize because the original I'have lost since it was a long time ago So much more that can be improved on the backend part as I myself is still learning Web hosting service used was : https://www.domainesia.com/
+   So much more that can be improved on the backend part as I myself is still learning Web hosting service used was : https://www.domainesia.com/